Accessing Our Services

 The majority of our clients reside on the streets, in parks, emergency shelters, and temporary SRO hotel rooms.
 If you are low income but housed, you are not eligible for VET SOS services.

-If we have seen at least one of your animals in the last two years and you have already brought or will bring to VET SOS a completed VET SOS homeless verification letter, you are a current VET SOS client.
+If we have seen at least one of your animals in the last year and you have already brought or will bring to VET SOS a completed VET SOS homeless verification letter, you are a current VET SOS client.

 Please note that we cannot accommodate VET SOS clients at our office between scheduled clinics.
 Please visit our next VET SOS clinic for pet food, prescription refills, supplies or other needs.